guiklink/CarND-Vehicle-Detection/README.md

 * [Video_Pipeline](Video_Pipeline.ipynb): notebook used to produce the output video.
 * [Trials](Trials.ipynb): notebook used to test different parameters for training.
 * [auxiliary.py](auxiliary.py): contains all the functions used in the project.
-* [model.p](model.p): a pickle file containing the trained model and the parameters used.
+* [model.p](model.p): a pickle file containing the trained model for HSV images and the parameters used.
+* [model_YCrCb.p](model_YCrCb.p): a pickle file containing the trained model for YCrCb and the parameters used.

 ### 1. Histogram of Oriented Gradients (HOG)